Code-Institute-Submissions/Tossan99-battleship/README.md

 6. Choose which folder to deploy from, usually "/root".
 7. Click "Save", then wait for it to be deployed.
 It can take some time for the page to be fully deployed.
 8. Your URL will be displayed above "Source".

-### Local Development

-#### How to Fork

-To fork the repository:

-1. Log in (or sign up) to Github.
-2. Go to the repository for this project, [Flag Quiz](https://github.com/Tossan99/flag-quiz2.git).
-3. Click the Fork button in the top right corner.

-#### How to Clone

-To clone the repository:

-1. Log in (or sign up) to GitHub.
-2. Go to the repository for this project, [Flag Quiz](https://github.com/Tossan99/flag-quiz2.git).
-3. Click on the code button, select whether you would like to clone with HTTPS, SSH or GitHub CLI and copy the link shown.
-4. Open the terminal in your code editor and change the current working directory to the location you want to use for the cloned directory.
-5. Type 'git clone' into the terminal and then paste the link you copied in step 3.
-Press enter.

 ---